Nanomani/plugin.video.jlom/README.md

 This plugin displays lists of movies classified into different categories.
 It tries to find these movies in your library so you can watch them without waiting.

-The lists presented have been scraped from reputable sites and converted into a JSON format usable by this plugin.
-The lists of movies are hosted on https://raw.githubusercontent.com/nanomani/jlom_lists/main/

 There are 2 types of lists:
 - list of folders : which are high-level lists to classify the movies https://github.com/Nanomani/jlom_lists/tree/main/en/folder_list
 - list of movies : the actual list of movies https://github.com/Nanomani/jlom_lists/tree/main/en/movie_list